thinkwee/iAgents/README.md

 </p>

 ## 🎆 News
+-  2024.7.12 ✅ iAgents now supports [Llama Index](https://docs.llamaindex.ai/en/stable/)!
+You can now upload files and your agent will retrieve them automatically to communicate and solve problems!
+Choose your favorite Huggingface Embedding Model and use Ollama local LLM for query response (support OpenAI soon).
+Just set your ``config/global.yaml`` like:
+      ```yaml
+      agent:
+         use_llamaindex: True
+      ```
+   ⚠️It is still a experimental function and we are working on it.
 -  2024.7.11 ✅ iAgents now supports [Ollama](https://ollama.com/)!
 You can use localhost LLM simply by [installing Ollama](https://ollama.com/) and set config to pick up your favorite LLM in ``config/global.yaml``, for example, a qwen2 7b model:
       ```yaml
       backend: